 Mercury

-Mercury exposure and toxicity induce vascular changes that increase oxidative stress, inflammation, and endothelial dysfunction.
-Consequences of exposure, commonly from mercury amalgams and seafood, include kidney dysfunction, atherosclerosis, and hypertension.
+Mercury exposure and toxicity may influence vascular changes that increase oxidative stress, inflammation, and endothelial function changes.
+Consequences of exposure, commonly from mercury amalgams and seafood, may include kidney health issues, atherosclerosis, and hypertension.
 Whole blood mercury by Access Med Labs is one example of a test that can quantify a person's level of mercury exposure.

 Adrenal Stress Test